giry-dev/mangrove-docs/docs/web-app-doc/strategies/manage-strat/parameters-tab.md

 Use the "Add bounty" button to top up the amount of [bounty](../../../terms/bounty) you leave available to your Kandel strategy.
 The bounty is a provision (in the network's native token) sent to the taker to compensate for a [failure to deliver](../../../kandel-doc/how-does-kandel-work/more-on-failing-offers.md).
 It is a requirement for all offers published on Mangrove markets.

-## Settings

-You can change your [compounding](../../../kandel-doc/how-does-kandel-work/compounding.md) setting by clicking the "Edit" button in the settings section.